Trendline Synthesis - a new music synthesis technique

 When simulating musical instruments digitally, instances often arise when it is necessary to rapidly adjust the tone colour of existing sound samples, a process known as voicing in the organ world.
 Or a simulation might need to be developed from scratch for which no sound samples are available.
 This can occur when entirely new and 'invented' sounds are required, and in such cases sample sets from an existing instrument cannot be created by definition.
 Even when samples could be obtained in principle from recordings of a real acoustic instrument, the process of producing a high quality sample set is expensive, labour intensive and the result is inherently inflexible because it is difficult to make other than minor changes.
 In circumstances such as these it is frequently necessary to create new harmonic spectra to represent the required tone colours, or to modify existing spectra by adjusting their harmonic amplitudes.
 This too requires a lot of toil.
 These operations have to be done in the frequency domain because it is impossible to modify the time domain waveforms used in sampled sound synthesis directly.
 Therefore the new or modified samples have to be generated using additive synthesis operating on the new or modified harmonic spectra.
 In a real time additive synthesis instrument, this step would take place within the instrument itself.

 There is nothing wrong in theory with this approach, and it is a conventional and widely used procedure.
 However in practice, creating the desired harmonic spectra is time consuming especially when they comprise many harmonics, and it requires a lot of skill and experience.
+Similar problems apply to physical modelling synthesis, in which a large number of parameters are invariably required to define a particular tone colour.
+For instance, the Viscount 'Physis' system uses 58 parameters for each simulated pipe tone .
 So some means is desirable to reduce the labour involved, and the technique of Trendline Synthesis described in this article offers this advantage.
 It enables a wide range of prototype spectra to be created instantaneously by specifying no more than four parameters for each one, regardless of how many harmonics they might contain.
 The harmonic amplitudes in the spectra are then converted, again instantaneously and automatically, to time domain wave (PCM) files for exporting to a sound sampler.
 Loop points can also be computed automatically and embedded in the wave files if desired.
 Thus manual intervention is minimal, making the design cycle for a new sample set much faster, cheaper and more flexible than creating it from recordings of existing instruments.
 This article shows how Trendline Synthesis can generate convincing examples of the four classes of pipe organ tone colour - diapasons (or principals), strings, flutes and reeds - each of which only requires four parameters to define the tone colour of the sample.
 Some audio recordings are included.

 All the advantages outlined above follow from the simple means by which a spectral envelope is approximated by a set of trendlines.
 Any number of lines can be used, but for organ pipe spectra it has been found that only two are necessary.
 Because only two parameters are required to define a straight line, it follows that no more than four parameters are needed to define both lines in any spectrum, hence the economy and simplicity of the method.
 It has been found that approximating to a set of harmonic amplitudes in a spectrum by using trendlines results in little change to the tone colour.
 Such changes as do occur are eclipsed in any case by those which arise naturally between one note and the next in real musical instruments such as the pipe organ.